 4. Is there any coursework required prior to coming onsite?

 We highly recommend and encourage all future incoming onsite students to begin the online canine massage course prior to coming onsite.
 The onsite course is condensed with information and is presented in an “intensive” format.
-Proceeding through as much of the online course as possible, prior to coming onsite, will enhance your onsite learning experience by helping the student to absorb the information presented onsite much more efficiently.
+Proceeding through as much of the online course (as possible), prior to coming onsite, will enhance your onsite learning experience by helping you to absorb the information presented onsite much more efficiently.
 This will also assure the safety of the animal being massaged.
 All students taking, and paying for, the onsite course in full will receive the online course at no additional tuition cost.

 5. Is Veterinarian supervision required when doing canine massage?
 Is it legal to practice canine massage?

 It is legal to practice canine massage in California.
-There are no regulations requiring veterinarian supervision in the state of California.
+There are no regulations requiring veterinary supervision in the state of California.
 It is legal to practice canine massage in California as long as you are not claiming to do rehabilitation therapy and are not claiming to treat any medical condition.
-The IAAMB link below shows state by state regulations in the field of canine massage.
+The IAAMB link below shows state by state regulations in the field of Canine Massage.

 Laws By State-